How Do Hurricanes Get Their Names?

 The list includes 21 names for each year, with names for the letters Q, U, X, Y, and Z missing from the lineup.
 For years when more than 21 storms appear, letters from the Greek alphabet are used to label the extras.

-Following 2017's historic hurricane season, the World Meteorological Organization will likely be removing at least a couple names from the current roster before it's next used in 2023.
-While they won't be accepting suggestions, they will make the updated list available for the public to see years in advance.
+Following 2017's historic hurricane season, the World Meteorological Organization retired Harvey, Irma, Maria, and Nate from the roster before it's next used in 2023.
+While they don't suggestions, they do make the updated list available for the public to see years in advance.